MalakMohamedAhmed/AI-code-review-assignment---Eskalate/submission_template.md

 - This function counts the number of valid email addresses in an input list by using a regular expression.
 The process is all about matching each email with a regular expression that represents the email address constraints.
 If the match is successful, then the email is valid; otherwise, it is not.
 It successfully ignores empty and invalid inputs.

 ## 4) Final Judgment
-- Decision: Approve / Request Changes / Reject
+- Decision: Reject
-- Justification:
+- Justification: The main logic and validation issues were fixed by adding proper input checks and using a regular expression to accurately validate emails.
+The solution now handles invalid types, empty inputs, and edge cases correctly, and the explanation clearly describes the validation approach.
-- Confidence & unknowns:
+- Confidence & unknowns: Confidence is high in the solution’s correctness.
+Open considerations include how strict the regex needs to be for business or RFC compliance, performance on very large inputs, and the lack of logging for production use.

 ---